Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 To manually trigger the fuel distribution, slide the slider under "Send fuel to this player" to max (right), then click "Send fuel to this player" and click "Confirm" in the [command information](#command-information).
 You will see your "production" fuel is now 5.0E8.

+### Resource factories

+Now go back to "Pop System".
+Click "Build resource factory" and "Confirm".
+You should now see a plant factory under "Factories:".